 - For the Sorbonne, Luxembourg and the Pantheon: Take the RER B to Luxembourg, or Cluny-la-Sorbonne (Line 10).

 The neighborhood has a long and rich history as one of the intellectual nerve centers of the city, stretching all the way back to the medieval period.
 The term “Latin Quarter” stems from the many clergymen and university students who lived in this neighborhood during the early Middle Ages times: they mostly spoke Latin as part of their vocation.
+While the universities in the area are no longer religious ones, their history is deeply connected to the seminary tradition.

 The Chapelle Ste-Ursule, which is one of the most architecturally impressive aspects of the Sorbonne university, was built in the 1640’s in the Roman Counter-Reformation style.
 It was an early instance of the domed roofs which became widely adapted in the following centuries, and can be observed in many other historic buildings across Paris.